 PSYC& 220 - Abnormal Psychology (5 cr)

 An introduction to the diagnosis, classification, research and theoretical concepts relating to abnormal and deviant behavior.
-Prerequisite: PSYC& 100 with a 2.0 or better within the last five years or permission of instructor.
+Prerequisite: PSYC& 100 with a 2.0 or better or permission of instructor.
 (SCC, SFCC)

 PSYC 250 - Psychology of Adjustment (5 cr)